useState React Hook by Example

 hook.

-Before React 16.7, if you are using functional components in your app then suddenly you have a requirement to add a bunch of state to your function; you have only one solution which is to convert your function to a class that extends React.Component
+Prior to React 16.7, if you were using functional components in your app and suddenly needed to add some state to your function, you had just one solution: transform your function to a class that extends React.Component

 to add initial state and setState()